About

 CASSANDRA W. LENNING is a partner in Outten & Golden’s individual practice group.
 She is a member of the firm’s Discrimination & RetaliationFamily Responsibilities & Disability Discrimination, and Sexual Harassment & Sex Discrimination practice groups.

-Ms. Lenning is an experienced litigator who represents employees and executives in litigating and negotiating in a wide range of employment matters.
-Her practice spans both the Washington, D.C. metropolitan area and Washington State.
-She focuses on claims of discrimination, retaliation, equal pay, family and medical leave, and breach of contract, as well as representing individuals for alleged violations of restrictive covenants.
-Ms. Lenning also provides advice and counsel to clients with respect to employment, non-compete, bonus and compensation, and severance agreements.
+Ms. Lenning represents employees and executives in a wide range of employment matters.
+She is a seasoned litigator who has first and second-chaired multiple arbitration and jury trials.
+Her practice spans both coasts, including California, Washington D.C., and Washington State.
+Ms. Lenning focuses on negotiating and litigating claims of discrimination, retaliation, equal pay, family and medical leave, and breach of contract, as well as representing individuals for alleged violations of restrictive covenants.
+She also provides advice and counsel to clients with respect to employment, non-compete, bonus and compensation, and severance agreements.

 Before joining Outten & Golden in 2017, Ms. Lenning practiced at a boutique civil rights and employment law firm in D.C., and prior to that, she litigated complex human rights cases at a D.C.-based non-profit organization.
 She served as a fellow at the American Civil Liberties Union of Washington State, and the Washington Lawyers’ Committee for Civil Rights and Urban Affairs, where she worked on employment discrimination and wage and hour matters.